Mopelade/Customer-Segementation-Analysis/README.md

 ## Summary of My findings
 * The supermaket have two Customer Segments, Premium_customers( Segmentation based on financial status), Life_stage( segmentation based on Age, Marital status).
 Premium_customers Segment is divided into three ( Budget , Mainstream and Premium), in this segment, mainstream customers generated more revenue, its sales accounting for 38.8% of the total sales . while the LIfe_stage segement divided 7, Older singles and couples generated the most sales, comprising 20.8% of the total sales.
 * The Top Customers are people in the Mainstream Young singles and couples segment.
 They are willing to spend more money per order.

+## key Recommendations
+1. Use Targeted Advertising :  The mainstream Young singles and couples are most likely going to buy 270g pack size, Twisties Brand is the only brand offering this size.
+Twisties Cheese chips and Twisties Chicken chips 270g should be advertised towards this segment, as long side Tyrrells chips.
+And Offer Tyrrells in 270g pack size, as it would improve sales .

+2 .
+Offer Promotions and incentives: For  Less performing products, offer promotions or incentives to increase revenue.
+This could be discount or free shipping.

+3. Offer Healthy chips: Provide more healthy chips to be consumed by Customers in the Premium segment, as they tends to spend more on healthy snacks, this will improve sales.

+4. Offer a wide range of chips and variety in pack size (270g, 380g) that meets the need of customers.